coarse/coarse/README.md

 I do keyboard PCB designs and software engineering projects!

 I also do PCB design commissions.
-You can learn more [https://keyboard.coarse.tech/services](here).
+More details at my website: https://keyboard.coarse.tech/services